tommedema/node-loadit/README.md

 Asynchronously loads (requires) all files in the given directory and all recursive subdirectories that match the given regular expression.

+Note: the given directory must not end with a slash.

 Example 1
 ----------